-- Last general Lord Yoshinobu Tokugawa -
+- The Last general Lord Yoshinobu Tokugawa -

-Meigi 2, after the return of political power to the Emperor by the Tokugawa Shogunate, Lord Yoshinobu Tokugawa made a garden, which is the present Fugetsuro's garden.
-Then he had lived here for 20 years.
-He avoided all gavernments and immersed himself in hobby.
-He was called "Keiki-sama" by citizens of Shizuoka and got friendly.
-During the last days of the Tokugawa government, there were various reputations but, we feel he was clever and great monarch who led Japan to modern.The episodes not on a history book were left at Shizuoka city and Fugetsuro.
+In Meiji2 (1869), after the return of political power to the Emperor by Tokugawa shogunate, Lord Yoshinobu Tokugawa made a garden, which is the present Fugetsuro's garden.
+Then he lived there for 20 years.
+He avoided all government duties and immersed himself in his hobbies.
+He was called "Keiki-sama" and was honored by citizens of Shizuoka.
+During the last days of the Tokugawa government, there were various rumors but, we feel he was a clever and great monarch who led Japan to modernization.
+There were some episodes not in the textbooks, but in Shizuoka city and at Fugetsuro.

 - Fugetsuro in the age of Lord Yoshinobu -

-Yoshinobu occasionally enjoyed the aroma of ume and sailed a boat in the pond.
+He occasionally enjoyed the smell of ume(a Japanese plum) and sailed a boat in the pond.

-He enjoyed the time which passing slowly.
+He enjoyed the passing time slowly.

 - Calm and leisurely days -

-some wild ducks at local Shizuoka's river or pond.
+especially hunting.
+He followed some wild ducks at local Shizuoka's river or pond.

 - Free and open-minded personality -